trallard/ReproduciblePython/README.md

 # ReproduciblePython  🐍🐱‍👤

+The proposal for this workshop can be found in the [proposal.md](./proposal.md) file.

-Workshop materials for PyCon 2018 workshop on reproducible analysis in Python
+## Workshop materials for PyCon 2018 workshop on reproducible analysis in Python

-The content as described in the workshop proposal can be read in the [proposal.md](./proposal.md) file.
+**Discussion**
+We will encourage discussions over the workshop, for this purpose we will be using this Etherpad [https://public.etherpad-mozilla.org/p/ReproduciblePython](https://public.etherpad-mozilla.org/p/ReproduciblePython.)